 100% Money Back Guarantee.
+Please contact us for full details.
 Complete Do It Your Self Carpet Bleach Stain Repair System.
 User friendly.
-We use both Dye Sticks and Liquid Dye.
+We use Carpet Mill Dye.
 The most accurate and correct method available.
 Watch the video and read the reviews and see for yourself.

 It is our opinion that bleach stain repair is a growing field and will continue to grow, largely ignored in the past.
 One of the reasons for growth is the recognition that has taken place when bleach stains are dyed correctly.
 When performed correctly, it is impossible to tell where the stain had occured.
 This in itself would be reason enough; for to replace sections of a carpet is not always practical, nor is the appearance always acceptable.
-A bleach stain should always be dyed first using liquid Carpet Mill Dye.
-If this should fail, which is rare, then Carpet Dye Sticks should be used.
-Plugging or cutting a section and replacing it should be performed only when the other two fail.
-Another reason for growth is the recognition of partial bleach stains.
+A bleach spot should always be dyed first using liquid Carpet Mill Dye.
+If this should fail, which is rare, Plugging or cutting a section and replacing it should be performed only when color repair can not take placel.
+Another reason for growth is the recognition of partial bleach spots.
 These occur when one of the three primary colors is missing in a small degree.
 All shades and colors of carpet on the market today are composed by combining a different ratio of only three primary colors.
-All it takes is a slight amount of any one of these colors missing to produce a partial bleach stain.
+All it takes is a slight amount of any one of these colors missing to produce a discoloration mark.
 This occurance is very frequent in the off white and lighter colored carpets popular today.
-Our Carpet dye sticks work great here.

 The treatment of urine stains is another big reason.
 Urine in time will shift to form ammonia, which will cause a partial bleach stain.
 The color shifts to a yellow orange as some of the primary colors are missing.
 A very popular reason for getting into bleach stain repair is simply just to make your customers carpet look better.

 One of the reasons for spot dye failure in the past and present that continues to make some people leery was based on incorrect assumtions.
-Thirty years ago we only had a few dark colored carpets.
+Thirty years ago, we only had a few dark colored carpets.
 It was fairly easy to match the carpet color with pre-mixed dyes.
 The mistake was in the continued effort of matching carpet colors with pre-mixed dyes trying to keep up with the ever growing number of new colors available.
 The problem was that these new carpet colors contained less dye and were lighter in color.
 To add any of the matched colors to the bleach stain would result in a darker shade.
 When a bleach stains occurs, only one or two of the three primary colors are usually missing.
 A third primary color almost always remains within the carpet fibers.
 Adding a matched color would also add a primary color not needed.
 It is already in the carpet.
 It is Therefore our opinion that any spot dye kit containing a color composed of more than two primary colors can not be accurate.
-We therefore do not recommend using concentrated dyes found in eye droppers or pens.
+This includes dye pens and carpet dye sticks.
+We therefore do not recommend using concentrated dyes in eye droppers or dye pens.